Sunset at Prambanan Temple in 2023: All You Need to Know

 There are two options for after the sun goes down.
 You can either go back to Yogyakarta or witness something extraordinary with more than 50 years of history – the Ramayana Ballet.

-Find out all you need to know about the Prambanan Ramayana Ballet, including schedule, price, and is it’s worth it (yeah, it is)
+To find out more about it, read my guide about the Prambanan Ramayana Ballet, which includes its schedule, price, and whether it’s worth it (yeah, it is).

 How to get to Prambanan from Yogyakarta?